 Increasing the use and prolonging the lifetime of our products by making it easier for our customer to care for, repair, reuse and recycle our products.

 A circular approach to fashion is about resource efficiency at every stage, throughout a garment’s lifecycle.
-Using a garment for a long time, or giving it to someone else that can reuse it, prolongs the lifetime of the garment and is often the most resource efficient option.
+Using a garment for a long time, or passing it on to someone else that can reuse it, prolongs the lifetime of the garment and is the most resource efficient option.
 Recycling is the final step after the garment´s lifetime has been maximised, as it is more resource efficient compared to growing or producing new fibres and is key in a circular approach to fashion.

-As a fashion company, we need to explore new circular ways of working and enable more sustainable consumption.
+As a fashion company, we need to explore new circular ways of working and use our platform to impact consumer behaviour to reduce overconsumption.
 Because even if consumption in the end is in the hands of the consumer, we need to create the conditions that makes it possible for fashion to be more circular and conscious choices to be easy.